Ahnz/SkyMM-NX/README.md

 Through the interface, you can toggle mods on or off, or change the load order by holding `Y`.
 Note that the load order for pure replacement mods (lacking an ESP) will not be preserved when the respective mods are disabled.

-When the save function is invoked, the INI and `Plugins` files will be modified accordingly and saved to the SD card.
+When the save function is invoked, the INI and ~~`Plugins`~~ `skyrim.ccc ` files will be modified accordingly and saved to the SD card.

 Currently, the app requires that all mods follow a standard naming scheme: